Kewpie (mayonnaise): History

-Nakashima's businesses are based on "innovation, consistent improvement, and building cooperative frameworks, while fulfilling social responsibilities that ring true even in today's society", according to a Japanese academic journal.

 In 1998, the company was sued for US$7 million for trademark infringement by a Japanese businessman who had obtained the rights to the Kewpie doll in Japan.
 The company defended itself, saying that it had a trademark in Japan going back 73 years, and that the Kewpie character was in the public domain.
 The courts sided with the mayonnaise manufacturer.

 In 2020, the company had sales of US$5 billion.
 The company also manufactures cosmetics and pharmaceuticals.
 Amane Nakashima is the current chairman of Kewpie Corp., and is also president of the affiliated Nakashimato Co., a food distribution company.

 Ingredients and flavor

 Kewpie is made of apple cider vinegar or rice vinegar and egg yolks, resulting in a "more custardy consistency" than typical American mayonnaises, many of which are made out of whole eggs.
 It also contains vegetable oil, monosodium glutamate, salt and spices.

-A food writer with the Sacramento Bee wrote that "Kewpie’s irresistible flavor is different than other mayonnaises.
-After sweet, sour, salty and bitter, it is imbued with umami".
 The umami flavor component is the result of the monosodium glutamate.
-Comparing Kewpie to American mayonnaise, a food writer at the Los Angeles Times described the flavor: "The initial taste is mellower, creamier, even slightly fruity.
-The egginess is certainly stronger because of the yolk content, but it isn’t overpowering.
-There’s no added sugar, so it doesn’t have that cloying sweetness of a Miracle Whip."
-Its flavor is described as more "assertive" than common American brands.
-Mari Katsumura of the Michelin starred restaurant Yugen in Chicago compared Kewpie to U.S. market leader Hellmann's, concluding, "The acid is a bit higher, it's a little sweeter and the umami content is a little stronger, as well".

-In 2017, the Chicago Tribune conducted a blind taste test of 13 brands of mayonnaise sold in the United States.
-Kewpie was the "clear winner", described as "way ahead of the pack".
-According to the newspaper "The aroma was pleasantly eggy, the texture creamy.
-The eggy flavor was slightly tangy, with what one taster described as a 'very pronounced' umami element."